coldfix/black-magic/README.rst

 There are some differences, though:

-- this function returs a function object which looks like the input function, except for the modified parameters.
+- this function returns a function object which looks like the input function, except for the modified parameters.

 - all overwritten parameters are completely removed from the signature.
-  In functools.partial this is true only for arguments bound by position.
+In ``functools.partial`` this is true only for arguments bound by position.

 - the ``**kwargs`` are stripped first, then ``*args``